 Physical decontamination on the other hand, involves either a clay bar or clay mitt.
 You glide this over the surface of your paint and it helps to remove contaminants bound to the surface.

 These contaminants include things like road tar, bugs, tree sap and bird mess that’s bound to the paint so strong that it can’t be removed by normal washing.

 It’s pretty easy to check for these type of contaminants.
-You simply put your hand in a plastic sandwich bag and glide it over your paint’s surface when it’s freshly washed and dried.
 If it feels rough, then there are contaminants bound to the surface.

 Do you Need to Use an Iron Remover?

 Okay, so this leads us to the big question, are iron removers actually necessary.

 Personally, I think it’s important to use an iron remover to get rid of any fallout on your car because it can corrode the surface over time and causes it to feel rough.

 Some people skip the iron fallout removal spray stage because they expect a clay bar to take care of instead.
 However, there are two issues with this school of thought: